ctrueden/beetle/README.md

         format: mp3
 ```

 If you are interested in using playlists, you should also consider installing [the playlist plugin](https://beets.readthedocs.io/en/stable/plugins/playlist.html).
+I am currently using a [fork of the original beet](https://github.com/laBecasse/beets/tree/playlist_sorting) allowing to retrieve the playlist items in the same order as they are saved in M3U files.

 Also copy the content of `.env.source` into `.env` and edit it, if you need.